Risky IP report workbook

 |Extranet Lockout Error Threshold||Threshold setting to report the activity and trigger alert notification when the count of Extranet Lockout exceeds it per hour or day.
 Default value is 50.|

 Hour or Day detection window length can be configured through the toggle button above the filters for customizing thresholds.

-Configure notification alerts using Azure Monitor Alerts through the Azure Portal:
+Configure notification alerts using Azure Monitor Alerts through the Microsoft Entra admin center:

-- In the Azure Portal, search for “Monitor” in the search bar to navigate to the Azure “Monitor” service.
+In the Microsoft Entra admin center, search for “Monitor” in the search bar to navigate to the Azure “Monitor” service.
 Select “Alerts” from the left menu, then “+ New alert rule”.

 - Scope: Click “Select resource” and select your Log Analytics workspace that contains the ADFSSignInLogs you wish to monitor.